Ganymede-Bio/website-docusaurus/docs/FlowMetadata.md

 displayed_sidebar: webUiSidebar
 ---

-Template variables and Context variables are used for accessing _flow_ metadata that is known at runtime.
+Template variables and context variables are used for accessing _flow_ metadata that is known at runtime.
 Some examples of this metadata are:
 - timestamp associated with run
 - filename of file processed in run
 - input parameter specified by end user